judah4/judah4.github.io/_drafts/top-games-of-all-time-2023.md

 I've never actually finished Dark Souls 1 but it is so important to me for the style of games I enjoy.
 I did complete Dark Souls 2 as a Dual-wielding swordsman.
 Elden Ring was of course amazing mixing soulsborn gameplay with great open world design.

+### Mabinogi

+My all time favorite MMO.
+I played this so much in high school.
+I loved the skill based stat system.
+Runescape may have been why I feel in love with MMORPGs but Mabinogi is what deepened my interest and why I love virtual worlds.

 ### Dark Cloud 2

 AAAAAAAAAHH.
 This game does so much and it is amazing.
 It has enough game systems to rival an MMORPG.